climatepolicyradar/navigator-document-parser/README.md

 - `make install` - install dependencies using Poetry and set up playwright and pre-commit

+To run locally you will then need to enter your Poetry virtual environment with `poetry shell`.

 ## Running the CLI

 To run in Docker with the `data/raw` folder as input and `data/processed` as output run: